 It is certainly possible that the fear of a return to a primitive state of mind can be termed archetypal, but for Jung, this became fixed to the external object, to the modern black African and to the risk he referred to as ‘going black’.
 He filled out the ‘primordial image’ with ‘the material of the conscious experience’, with cultural and personal projections and used it as a justification for his own fears and fantasies.
-Unfortunately, he also loaded his conclusions about Africans, Asians, African Americans and others with all the weight of his influence and of the universality of the archetype.
-(Morgan, 2002, p.579)
+Unfortunately he also loaded his conclusions about Africans, Asians, African Americans and others with all the weight of his influence and of the universality of the archetype.
+(Morgan, 2002, p.579 & 2021, p.80)

 b) Individuation.
-This key idea in Jungian thought describes a psychological process of development where an individual realises their potential to become a unique person.
-For Jung this process of ‘self-realization’ involved an evolution of consciousness through a dynamic relationship between ego consciousness and the unconscious (personal and collective).
+This key idea in Jungian thought describes a psychological process of development where an individual realises their potential to become a unique individual.
+For Jung this process of ‘self-realization’ involved an evolution of consciousness through a dynamic relationship between ego consciousness and both the personal and collective unconscious.
 This Jung saw as a process of self-regulation in the psyche, so that unconscious processes compensate for limiting or problematic ego states.
 Further, as self-knowledge grows, collective, as well as personal, unconscious processes become active and potentially powerful:

 Dalal’s challenge is that ‘the theory of individuation is a theory of recapitulation’ (1988, p.16).
 The biological theory of recapitulation, now largely discredited in terms of psychology, is the idea that an individual representative of a more advanced species goes through developmental stages that represent the fully developed individual of the species at earlier stages in its evolutionary history.
 Dalal argues that while Jung is explicit about individuation as an evolution of consciousness within the lifetime of an individual, implicit in his theory is the idea that individuation is also historical, charting the development of the species’ emergence from what Jung saw as collectivity, where there is no developed sense of an individual with ego consciousness.
 The conclusion, according to Dalal, is that for Jung the white European is more evolved than the ‘black race’.

 Many fundamental concepts within Jungian theory have been re-examined in the light of developments in thinking in different disciplines which has meant a revitalising of the theory in a helpful way.
 This account has focused on just one aspect of developing theory by outlining the ways in which Jung’s thinking can be seen as racist and showing how Jungian’s have responded to this.
 This has included the specific challenge made by Dalal that Jung’s ideas of the collective unconscious and individuation should be subject to a critical examination of their potentially racist roots.
 We recognise that there is a considerable time gap between Dalal’s 1988 paper and his work on racism and difference today.
 His original criticisms have been acknowledged and considered by a number of Jungian writers over the years but recent developments in disciplines such as neuroscience and in emergence theories that have led to a revisiting of some of the fundamental concepts have made it more possible to include a consideration of the racism in Jung’s writing within the general questioning and development of Jungian theory.
-The BJAA welcomes these challenges and supports a critical and evaluative view of Jung’s ideas as part of the ongoing development of post-Jungian thought.
+The BJAA welcomes these challenges and sees its recent work on the racism in Jung’s thinking as an opportunity to participate in the critical and evaluative view of Jungian theory and to play a part in the ongoing development of post-Jungian thought.